dipakbhandare09/Anime-faces-generator-DLproject/README.md

 # DLproject-Image-generation
-Generating random images of Anime Faces using Generative Adversarial Network (GANs)  in PyTorch.
+Generating random images of Anime Faces using Generative Adversarial Networks (GANs)  in PyTorch.